 The American Heart Association rates hypertension by stages: prehypertension, Stage 1 hypertension, and Stage 2 hypertension.

 - Prehypertension is the stage just below the level at which a person is considered to have high blood pressure.
 It should be looked at as a warning sign than steps should be taken to avoid advancing into Stage 1 high blood pressure.
-Prehypertension is defined as having a systolic pressure of 120 to 139 mmHg and a diastolic pressure of 80 to 89 mmHg.
+Prehypertension was defined up until late 2017 as having a systolic pressure of 120 to 139 mmHg and a diastolic pressure of 80 to 89 mmHg.
+But the AHA and the American College of Cardiology (ACC) teamed up on a new standard, lowering the threshold for hypertension to 130/80.
+(See our post New Hypertension Guidelines: Rethinking Blood Pressure Standards.)

 - Stage 1 hypertension is defined as systolic blood pressure of 140 to 159 mmHg and a diastolic pressure of 90 to 99 mmHg.
 Stage 2 hypertension is a systolic pressure of 160 mmHg or higher, or a diastolic pressure of 100 mmHg or higher.